iSmart Shankar Worldwide Box Office Collections (Day 5): Ram Pothineni Starrer Continues To Impress!

 Worldwide Box Office

-iSmart Shankar is on its way to become Ram Pothineni's top performing movie at the US.
+iSmart Shankar is on its way to becoming Ram Pothineni's top-performing movie in the US.
 If the reports doing the rounds are to be believed, the film is expected to have made a share of around Rs 3 crore on its fifth day at the worldwide box office.

-The reports suggest that the film has already break-even and entered the profit zone.
-After its 5th day at the box office, iSmart Shankar is expected to have crossed the Rs 25 crore share mark and the movie continues to impress with its run.
+The reports suggest that the film has already broke-even and entered the profit zone.
+After its fifth day at the box office, iSmart Shankar is expected to have crossed the Rs 25 crore share mark and the movie continues to impress with its run.